Your Ferry to Fishing Paradise

 Sunday Funday

-Hit the Spanish Wells Museum ($10, worth it for the history).
-Grab lunch at Buddha's Snack Shack - the fish tacos are insane.
-Before the 3:30 ferry, stop at the dock for fresh lobster to take home.
-Way cheaper than Nassau, and the guys will pack it in ice for the trip.
+Hit the small Spanish Wells museum for the island's fishing history.
+Grab a casual lunch at one of the local spots โ Buddha's Snack Shack is a long-time favourite.
+Before your afternoon ferry, stop at the dock for fresh lobster to take home; it's far cheaper than Nassau, and the crew will pack it in ice for the trip.

 Ready for Your Spanish Wells Adventure?